lunchbag/hugo-blog/content/posts/new-beginnings.md

 Picnic Collective's mission is to help and support solopreneurs and bootstrapped founders to stay independent while building their lifestyle businesses<a href="#lifestyle-business">\[2\]</a>.

+_"Tech forward businesses that allow you financial freedom without venture investment"_

 Picnic Collective is what makes the journey less lonely, while keeping it fun and meaningful.
 You, your aspirations and your business are the priority; investors aren't even part of the equation.
 We care about sustainable growth and preserving independence.

 Overall, I want to encourage more of the online equivalent of "buy local" and mom & pop shops.
 I want to see more "Lunch Money"s in this world!

+Picnic Collective is where folks come for community and support on their path to freedom.

 Picnic Collective is on-brand for where I am in life.
 I hope to encourage more entrepreneurial folks to redefine what work, retirement, freedom and financial independence means to them.